benlansdell/mabetask1_ml/README.md

 All the commands to go from downloading the data to submitting the final predictions are detailed in `pipeline.sh`

-## Contents

-* ml_env.yaml -- yaml file containing full list of packages for reproducibility
-* pipeline.sh -- the whole pipeline -- from downloading data to submitting -- can be reproduced with pipeline.sh
-* model.pdf -- a more detailed description of the model
-* LICENSE.txt -- public license

 ## References

 [1] Segalin et al 2020.
 The Mouse Action Recognition System (MARS): a software pipeline for automated analysis of social behaviors in mice. bioRxiv. `https://www.biorxiv.org/content/10.1101/2020.07.26.222299v1.full`